SuperGabe5/Veterix/README.md

 You need 16MB RAM,

+You need an FPU (The ability to use Floats)

 2MB of Video RAM (for 16bit color mode in X Windows @ 1024x768),

 2GB HDD Storage (if your BIOS can handle it)